PTSD Counseling & Treatment

 • Feelings of guilt or shame regarding the traumatic event

-Post-traumatic stress disorder symptoms can be managed with a combination of trauma-focused therapy treatments and medications.
+PTSD symptoms can be managed with a combination of trauma-focused therapy treatments and medications.
 The use of any medical drug, including antidepressants like sertraline, should always be supervised by a doctor.
 You can talk to your doctor about any possible side effects these medications may have.

 Getty

-Therapy options for post-traumatic stress disorder
+Options for post-traumatic stress disorder (PTSD) counseling

-The following are some varieties of trauma therapy treatment for post-traumatic stress disorder.
+The following are some varieties of trauma therapy treatment for PTSD.
 These therapies are backed by strong research and are likely to appear in a clinician’s guide.
 Some of these PTSD treatments may take the form of either individual therapy or PTSD group therapy.
 In addition to individual or group therapy, those experiencing PTSD may also benefit from a treatment plan that includes attending a PTSD support group.
 People respond differently to different types of therapy for PTSD, so don’t be afraid to try more than one approach.

-Cognitive behavioral therapy
+Cognitive behavioral therapy for PTSD

 Unlike some other forms of cognitive therapy, which often spend much time analyzing the events that caused a mental health issue and the feelings surrounding it, cognitive behavioral therapy (which you may have heard called “talk therapy”) tends to focus on developing effective strategies to help the client regain control over their life and reduce anxiety.
 CBT treatments traditionally occur over 12 to 16 weekly sessions.